 These questions form the basis of our work to understand the mechanisms of normal and disease states.
 The model organisms that we use in our lab are well-known nematodes (worm) C. elegans and C. briggsae.
 These tiny animals (roughly 1 mm long) are particularly useful in discovering the roles of conserved genes and pathways in processes that are shared among all eukaryotes.
 Read more about our research here.

 Our approach is multidisciplinary and includes techniques in genetics, genomics, molecular biology, bioinformatics, and engineering.
 We collaborate extensively with other laboratories, both at McMaster and outside, to develop new tools and resources.
 The applied aspect of our work involves making use of basic research findings and in-house tools to carry out drug discovery projects.

-Research projects in our lab are currently funded by Natural Sciences and Engineering Research Council of Canada (NSERC).
+Research projects in our lab are currently funded by the Natural Sciences and Engineering Research Council of Canada (NSERC).
 In previous years we were also supported by Canadian Institutes of Health Research (CIHR), Ontario Ministry of Research and Innovation (MRI), Canadian Research Chairs (CRC), Canada Foundation for Innovation (CFI), Ontario Innovation Trust (OIT), and National Institutes of Health (NIH).

-Please feel free to contact us if you have any questions, comments and feedback.
+Please feel free to contact us if you have any questions, comments, and feedback.
 Thank you!

 Department of Biology